kaushikroychowdhury/Youtube-Data-Analysis/README.md

 ### Title
 ![](/IMG_IN/wordcloud/6.png)
-From the Wordcloud we can see the most used words used in title are "Video", "Und", "Die", "Bolum", "mit", etc.
+From the Wordcloud we can see the most used words used in title are "Video", "Full", "Song", "Episode", "New", etc.

 ### Tags
 ![](/IMG_IN/wordcloud/19.png)
-From the Wordcloud we can see the most used words used in tags are "izle", "Video", "die", "Show", "bolum", "New", "funny", etc.
+From the Wordcloud we can see the most used words used in tags are "new", "Video", "Song", "Show", "latest", "movie", "comedy", etc.